Share this publication

 The midnight burning of King Momo

-Just like Brazil we also have King Momo in Aruba Carnival.
+Just like Brazil, Aruba also has King Momo in Aruba Carnival.
 However, King Momo is a giant puppet who after the Grand Parade is thrown into a bonfire and burnt at midnight.
-This officially signals the end of Aruba Carnival for another year.
+This officially signals the end of Aruba Carnival for another year and the transition into Lent.
 Don’t worry though King Momo is resurrected for the next years carnival.

 How to get to Aruba?